 The Combination Welding diploma program teaches the fundamentals of welding, which includes the preparation and joining of pieces of metal into machine parts and other equipment.
-This program provides students with the knowledge and skills necessary for entry-level employment in a career that utilizes metal fabrication and repair.
+This program provides students with the ability to gain knowledge and skills necessary for entry-level employment in a career that utilizes metal fabrication and repair.

-Students obtain industry competencies in shielded metal arc welding (SMAW), gas metal arc welding (GMAW), flux core arc welding (FCAW), and gas tungsten arc welding (GTAW).
-Students become proficient at blueprint reading, plasma and oxy-fuel cutting, measurement, and cylinder safety.
+Students have the opportunity to obtain industry competencies in shielded metal arc welding (SMAW), gas metal arc welding (GMAW), flux core are welding (FCAW), and gas tungsten arc welding (GTAW).
+The program allows students to become proficient at blueprint reading, plasma and oxy-fuel cutting, measurement, and cylinder safety.
 Students also learn skills associated with career success, such as effective communication, listening skills, time management, problem solving, and organizational skills.